-Bangalore, the capital of Karnataka, is a contemporary, fast growing, and prosperous place that's home to India's IT industry.
+Bangalore, the capital of Karnataka, is a contemporary, fast-growing, and prosperous place that's home to India's IT industry.
 It's full of young professionals and has a vibrant, cosmopolitan air about it.
 Although it's not really a must-visit city in India, many people love Bangalore because it's full of greenery, interesting buildings, and temples.
 However, unfortunately, these days, traffic jams have become a major issue.

 The Kodagu region, often referred to as Coorg (the English version of its name), is an extremely picturesque and alluring mountainous area in southern Karnataka, not far from Bangalore and Mysore.
 The area is renowned for its plentiful coffee estates and stunning scenic beauty.
 The highlight of a visit to Coorg is undoubtedly a stay amid the coffee plantations.
 The magnificent Golden Temple, one of the top Buddhist monasteries in India, is not to be missed as well.

 Karnataka's Nagarhole National Park is one of the top national parks in India and is an excellent palace to see elephants close up in their natural habitat.
 It's not unusual to see herds of elephants on the river bank.
 The park is a place of unspoiled wilderness, with serene forest, bubbling streams, and a tranquil lake.
 Nagarhole can be explored by jeep safari.
 Many people go trekking in the area too.